ioggstream/python-course/mysql-101/lesson-2-4-binary-logging.md

 Use `expire_logs_days` in `my.cnf` to set a policy.

         select @@GLOBAL.expire_logs_days; -- 3
-        FLUSH LOGS;     -- deletes all binlogs older than 3 days
+        FLUSH LOGS;     -- closes and reopen all files and -- now deletes all binlogs older than 3 days

 **Before purging binary logs checks if replication slaves are using them, or you'll break replication**